International Commission for the Protection of the Danube River: Funding

 The ICPDR budget comes from the contributions of the Contracting Parties.
 According to the Danube River Protection Convention, the Contracting Parties (except for the EU) shall contribute an equal share, unless unanimously decided otherwise by the ICPDR.
 Some exceptions are currently applied for a transitional period.
 The total annual budget of the ICPDR is a little more than one million Euros.
 Much of the ICPDR's work is done directly by Member Countries.
 Such contributions in staff and material are therefore also considerable, even though this does not show in the ICPDR budget.
 Costs of participation in the Commission's and Expert bodies’ work are also covered by the parties themselves.

 In some cases, the ICPDR engages in projects that have separate sources of funding.
-These include projects funded by the European Union, the United Nations Development Program, GEF, and individual countries.
+These include projects funded by the European Union, the United Nations Development Programme, GEF, and individual countries.